Germany Audio and Video Recording Laws

 German law allows you to make recordings of privately spoken words in instances where it is necessary to defend yourself or another person.

-Section 34 of the German Criminal Code defines self-defence to include present danger to life, limb, liberty, honour, property or another legal interest which cannot otherwise be averted.
+Section 34 of the German Criminal Code defines self-defense to include present danger to life, limb, liberty, honor, property or another legal interest which cannot otherwise be averted.
 However, individuals are required to weigh the conflicting interests and the degree of danger, in this case, legal interest, against their protected interests.

 If the protected interests outweigh the legal interests, they are allowed to act accordingly provided the extent that the act committed is an adequate means to avert the danger.